-The Licensee shall conduct a Quarry Rock Seepage Monitoring and Management Program in accordance with the Hope Bay Project Quarry Management and Monitoring Plan, as approved by the Board, and submit the results to the Board with the Annual report as per Schedule B.
+The Licensee shall conduct a Quarry Rock Seepage Monitoring and Management Program in accordance with the Quarry Management and Monitoring Plan, as approved by the Board, and submit the results to the Board with the Annual Report as per Schedule B.

-The Licensee shall direct all runoff and seepage from the Temporary Ore and Waste Rock Pads to the Contact Water Ponds for collection and transfer to the Tailings Impoundment Area,
+The Licensee shall direct all runoff and seepage from the Temporary Ore and Waste Rock Pads to the Contact Water Ponds for collection and transfer to the Tailings Impoundment Area, unless otherwise approved by the Board.

-The Licensee shall operate the Bulk Fuel Storage Facility in accordance with all applicable legislation and industry standards, including:
+The Licensee shall construct and operate the Bulk Fuel Storage and Containment Facility in accordance with all applicable legislation and industry standards, including:

-Environmental Code of Practice for Aboveground and Underground Storage Tank Systems Containing Petroleum and Allied Petroleum Products, 2003 (Updated in 2013) or most recent; CCME; and
+Environmental Code of Practice for Aboveground and Underground Storage Tank Systems Containing Petroleum and Allied Petroleum Products, 2003 (Updated in 2013) or most recent;

+Relevant standards of the Canadian Standards Association (CSA);; and

-National Fire Code, 2010 or most recent.
+National Fire Code, 2015 or most recent.